 Implementation: Martin County has a staff-level multi departmental review team that reviews all development applications.
-All Land Development Regulations and Comprehensive Plan amendments are reviewed by staff, and by the Local Planning Agency and the Board.
-Martin County has an active AHAC, which provides recommendations to the Board on issues that affect affordable housing.
+All Land Development Code and Comprehensive Plan amendments are reviewed by staff, and by the Local Planning Agency and the Board of County Commissioners.
+Martin County has an active AHAC, which provides recommendations to the Board of County Commissioners on issues that affect affordable housing.

-J. PUBLIC LAND INVENTORY
+PUBLIC LAND INVENTORY